When I can I apply?

 What can I expect as a participant?

 An intense and advanced training program, focused on enabling leaders to build capacities over a long period of time.
-The program spans over 4-5 months, with 3 weeks in Sweden and 1 week in South Africa at the end.
-During the time inbetween, you as a leader apply your new knowledge and methods, with the support form your mentor group.
-At the follow up in South Africa, you report on your progress, challenges and successes.
+The program spans over 3 months, with 3 weeks in Sweden and 1 week in another country at the end.
+During the time inbetween, you as a leader apply your new knowledge and methods, with the support from your mentor group.
+At the follow up, you report on your progress, challenges and successes.

-Attending the program means committing to the full 4-5 months.
+Attending the program means your full commitment for 4-5 months.
 The 3 + 1 weeks of classroom activities are full time, and require your full attention.
 Regarding the time in between, it’s more up to you how much effort you put in to applying your new skills, and working to develop them further.
 Continous contact (1-2 times a month) with the mentor group is expected and required.